phialosophy10/BoneSuperResolution/docs/README.md

 This is the project page for the FACTS dataset, published simultaneously with the paper ["Superresolution of real-world multiscale bone CT verified with clinical bone measures"](https://doi.org/10.1007/978-3-031-66958-3_12), presented at the MIUA (Medical Image Understanding and Analysis) conference 2024 in Manchester.

-The dataset was created as a benchmark for 3D superresolution networks and consists of archaeological bones scanned with two different scanners, resulting in a multiscale dataset, that is not simply produced by downsampling high-resolution volumes.
+The dataset was created as a benchmark for 3D superresolution and consists of archaeological bones scanned with two different scanners, resulting in a multiscale dataset, that is not simply produced by downsampling high-resolution volumes.

 ## Detailed description and download

-The data can be downloaded [here](https://doi.org/10.5281/zenodo.13885028).
+The data can be downloaded [here](https://archive.compute.dtu.dk/files/public/projects/FACTS).

 A 3D rendering of one of the full micro-CT bone scans, with the femoral neck highlighted, can be seen in the figure below: